 Be sure to keep copies of mortgages, deeds, and loans that you have paid off indefinitely.
 You should also keep a copy of your tax return and taxes paid indefinitely.
 Employee files should be kept for seven years after termination of employment.

-These basic items can be stored offsite, but you do need to keep a copy of them.
+You can store these basic items offsite, but you do need to keep a copy of them.
 You may decide to use digital copies for some of these items, and then dispose of the original paper copies.

 Sorting Through Your Documents

-If you have used the document or file in the last six months, you should keep it in the office, and if you know that you will use it in the next six months you can keep it there.
+If you have used the document or file in the last six months, you should keep it in the office.
+If you know that you will use it in the next six months you can keep it there.
 You may want to store old contracts and legal documents.

 Proper Document Disposal

-You are required by law to dispose of all of your documents properly.
-States have set up specific laws about what information needs to be removed from the file before you can dispose of it.
+Laws require you to dispose of all of your documents properly.
+States have set up specific laws about what information you need to remove before you can dispose of it.

 Setting Up a System